 Clayton D. Ketter

-Clayton D. Ketter is a Director and a litigation attorney who represents individuals and companies in a wide range of commercial matters with an emphasis on financial restructuring for a variety of industries.
+Clayton D. Ketter is a Director and the Firm's Litigation Practice Group Leader.
+Clay represents individuals and companies in a wide range of commercial matters with an emphasis on financial restructuring for a variety of industries.

 Clayton has extensive experience in financial restructuring and bankruptcy matters, representing debtors, creditors, Chapter 7 trustees and official and informal creditors’ committees in all aspects of the bankruptcy process.